 Start by printing out our chart (and laminate it if possible) and sharing it with your child.
 Explain that you and your child will be interviewing a friend or family member, asking one question at a time, collecting data, and charting their answers.

 To begin, write the name of the people you are interviewing along the bottom of the chart.
 Next, explain to your child that once the person has answered your question, you will record their answer in this chart.
 This allows you to remember their answer and also compare it to the other people you will ask.

-Pick a question that will allow for the most diversity of answers.
+Pick a question that will allow for the most diverse answers.
 Here are some examples: